-Note that a proof of \cref{thm:uniSym} is already given in \cite{Lep19}, but we give here a different proof that we were able to extend to the general case.
+Note that a proof of \cref{thm:uniSym} is already given in \cite{Lep19}, but we give here a different proof that we were able to extend to the bivariate case.
 The differences between the two proofs will be discussed in \cref{rem:diff2proofs}.
 Using a univariate version of \cref{lem:criterion} due to \cite{ChMaSc09}, \cref{thm:uniSym} can be used to prove the rationality of $M_g(z)$, thus giving a combinatorial proof of~\cref{thm:BC91}.

-To give the proof of Theorem~\ref{lem:uniSymMir}, we first obtain an explicit formula for the generating series $R_{\s,\nu}^\pi$.
-We denote by ${}^b\!R$ the generating series of $\mathcal{R}$, where the weight of scheme stems is set to $0$, so that only leaves on a branch are taken into consideration.
+The proof of Theorem~\ref{lem:uniSymMir} relies on an explicit formula for the generating series $R_{\s}^\pi$.
+We denote by $\tilde{R}$ the generating series of $\mathcal{R}$, where we set to 1 the weight of the scheme stems (in other words, we neglect their contribution).
 This is still a valid generating function since there is only a (fixed) finite number of stems on a given scheme.
-We define similarly the generating series ${}^b\!R_{\s,\nu}^{\pi}$ and ${}^b\!R_\l$ of the corresponding subfamilies of $\mathcal{R}$.
-We have:
+We define similarly the generating series $\tilde{R}_{\s}^{\pi}$ and $\tilde{R}_\l$ for the corresponding subfamilies of $\mathcal{R}$.